SamMintah/webhook_processor/README.md

 The worker pool model with configurable concurrency allows the service to be tuned for different workloads and hardware.
 This provides a balance between maximizing throughput and preventing system overload.

 ### Rate Limiting Strategy
+The service implements two layers of rate limiting:
+1. **HTTP-level rate limiting**: An in-memory counter tracks incoming request rates and rejects requests with 429 status code when the threshold is exceeded.
-Rather than using a traditional rate limiter, the service implements backpressure through queue size limits.
-When the queue reaches the configured threshold, new requests are rejected with a 429 status code, encouraging clients to implement exponential backoff.
+2. **Queue-based backpressure**: When the queue reaches the configured threshold, new requests are rejected with a 429 status code, encouraging clients to implement exponential backoff.

+This dual approach provides protection at both the HTTP server level and the processing queue level.

 ### Retry Logic
 Failed webhook processing is automatically retried with configurable delays and maximum attempts.
 This improves reliability without requiring clients to implement their own retry logic.

 ### Observability
 The service prioritizes observability through structured logging, detailed metrics, and a health check endpoint.
 This makes it easier to monitor, troubleshoot, and optimize in production environments.

-## Future Improvements

-- **Persistence**: Add optional persistence for the queue to prevent data loss during restarts
-- **Authentication**: Implement webhook signature verification for security
-- **Distributed Processing**: Scale beyond a single instance using a distributed queue
-- **Advanced Monitoring**: Add alerting based on queue size and processing latency
-- **Circuit Breaker**: Implement circuit breaker pattern for downstream service calls
-- **Webhook Batching**: Allow processing multiple webhooks in a single batch for efficiency
-- **Dynamic Configuration**: Support runtime configuration changes without restart
-- **Priority Queue**: Implement priority levels for different webhook types

 ---